AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/contribute.md

 6. Create a pull request
 Visit your repository on GitHub: https://github.com/{YOUR_GITHUB_ACCOUNT}/adoptopenjdk-getting-started-kit/pulls and click on New Pull Request button and create a new one.

+## How to detect changes ?

+We have two [scripts](https://github.com/neomatrix369/adoptopenjdk-getting-started-kit) in the root folder of the repo, that creates a <b>What's changed</b> markdown page, [like this one](http://neomatrix369.gitbooks.io/adoptopenjdk-getting-started-kit/content/en/whatsChanged.html).

+The [What's changed](http://neomatrix369.gitbooks.io/adoptopenjdk-getting-started-kit/content/en/whatsChanged.html) markdown generator are called [whatsChanged.sh](https://github.com/neomatrix369/adoptopenjdk-getting-started-kit/blob/master/whatsChangedFor.sh) and [whatsChangedForAllLanguages.sh](https://github.com/neomatrix369/adoptopenjdk-getting-started-kit/blob/master/whatsChangedFor.sh).

+Please feel free to improve it, provided it continues to do what it currently does and more.